+- Definition of sexual harassment

+- Its various forms and

-- Definition of sexual harassment - Forms and examples of prohibited behavior
+- Some examples of prohibited behavior

 In this module you shift the focus of the program from "What is sexual harassment?" to "Who may be affected by sexual harassment in the workplace?"

 Just as sexual harassment is demonstrated through a variety of behaviors and situations, offenders appear in a variety of roles within and/or outside the organization.
 For example, an offender may be: